gartland98/cnn-sentence-classification/README.md

 Label Decision

-We assumed snippets (from Rotten Tomatoes webpages) for reviews marked with ``fresh'' are positive, and those for reviews marked with ``rotten'' are negative.
+We assumed snippets (from Rotten Tomatoes webpages) for reviews marked with ``fresh'' are positive, and those for reviews marked with "rotten" are negative